sunpy/sunpy/docs/dev_guide/code_standards.rst

     $ pre-commit run --all-files

-which will setup the tools and then run them on all files in the sunpy git repository.
+which will run the tools on all files in the sunpy git repository.
 The pre-commit tools can change some of the files, in other cases it will report problems but will require manual correction.
 If the pre-commit tool changes any files, they will show up as new changes that will need to be committed.